This month’s offerings:

 STREET MARKETS OF ROME

 Although recent city ordinances have regulated food street markets in Rome in terms of coverings, and refrigeration, resulting in a drop in the number of such markets, nonetheless many have adjusted to the new requirements and continue to offer their services all over the city.
 The oldest and largest of the Roman street markets vie for shopper attention in the historical center of the city, however almost all neighborhoods (in Italian, quartieri) have their own versions, big and small, and offer a wide variety of merchandise from food to flowers to jewelry to bric-a-brac, rugs, lamps, antiques etc. Most of them are open on the weekends, or specific days of the week, but the largest ones are open every morning of the week.
 The weekend markets offer a pleasant and useful morning out for anyone in Rome.
-My neighborhood market is open Wednesday mornings — located just off via Grottaossa, in the via Cassia vicinity — not very large but displays everything from meat, vegetables, fruit, all types of clothing, household gadgets, household “whites”, curtains, etc. etc. You can see everybody here, those coming in limos and those coming in Pandas, and those coming on foot.
+My neighborhood market is open Wednesday mornings — located just off via Grottaossa, in the via Cassia vicinity — not very large but displays everything from meat, vegetables, fruit, all types of clothing, household gadgets, household “whites”, high-quality roller blinds, etc. etc. You can see everybody here, those coming in limos and those coming in Pandas, and those coming on foot.

 The ambience of most Roman street markets can be a bit jarring at times, with sales areas all jumbled up, no real clear walkways, and almost constant shouting of prices by vendors.
 All prices are negotiable so get ready to bargain.
 Of course shoppers can also be confronted by wandering vendors offering anything from fresh garlic to scarves to leather goods.
 The quality of the food products is fantastic, but as with any market of this type, shoppers are on their own to sort out the rest of the items.
 My personal favorites are the antique books, pictures and prints.
 Here you can really discover some great finds.